Watertown Consular Processing Attorneys

-Who can I file for to immigrate to the United States?
+Are you unsure who can you file for to immigrate to the United States?

-An “immediate relative” under the immigration laws includes one of the following:
+An “immediate relative” under the immigration laws includes:

-- an unmarried minor child (under 21) of a U.S. citizen, or
+- An unmarried minor child (under 21) of a U.S. citizen

-If you want to file for an Immediate Relative, a visa number is immediately available upon approval of the Form I-130 petition by USCIS.
-Besides an Immediate Relative relationship, you may also file for a family-based category according to the monthly Visa Bulletin issued by the U.S. Department of State (DOS).
-These include the following relationships:
+If you want to file for an immediate relative, a visa number is immediately available upon approval of the Form I-130 petition by USCIS.
+Besides an immediate relative relationship, you may also file for a family-based category according to the monthly Visa Bulletin issued by the U.S. Department of State (DOS).

-- Unmarried Sons and Daughters (21 or older) of a U.S. Citizen
+- Unmarried children (21 or older) of a U.S. citizen

 The DOS Visa Bulletin indicates the approximate period of time that your family member will need to wait for a visa number to become available.